 While this is certainly an essential ingredient of coworking, coworking space owners must be wary of an excessive fixation with the physical space itself as opposed to why it exists as this could distort their perspective of prospective coworking customers.

 Coworking, is, first of all, a mindset.
 The spaces are simply a means of enabling this work culture.

-To attract customers to their premises, coworking owners and managers must understand a number of things about their target market.
+To attract customers to their premises, coworking space managers must understand a number of things about their target market.

-For any business owner or manager, there’s an adrenaline rush that comes with signing a new customer.
+For any business owner, there’s an adrenaline rush that comes with signing a new customer.
 So when taking a client on a tour of the premises, you may go out of your way to paint the space as ideal for them.

-Nevertheless, as a coworking space owner or manager, you must be wary of making promises on the spur of the moment in the hopes of getting a prospect to sign the dotted line.
-It may get the customer to sign up but the potential long term damage to your business reputation can be catastrophic.
+Nevertheless, as a coworking space manager, you must be wary of making promises on the spur of the moment in the hopes of getting a prospect to sign the dotted line.
+It may get the customer to sign up but the potential long-term damage to your business reputation can be catastrophic.

-On the other hand, aggressively marketing the space but being frank about any shortcomings will earn the trust of your customers and bolster your business’ credibility.
+On the other hand, aggressively marketing the space but being frank about any shortcomings will earn the trust of your customers and bolster your business’s credibility.

 Customer service begins well before a prospective customer calls your office to make an enquiry.
 It starts by making sure that as much information as the customer needs to make a decision is available on your website and social media pages.